DNXSR/gettingStarted/README.md

 # Getting Started with ROS
+##This is recomended just for users who are begginers to both ROS and Linux environments
 In this repository you will find a script that will help you setup your ROS environment.
 It is the same as running all of the commands that the first two tutorials at ROS wiki recommend.

 This script will also ask you if you would like to install two aditional tools which are Terminator that will substitute the original Ubuntu terminal and will let you have multiple tabs in a single window as well as split-display of multiple terminals in the same window.